Maria de Lourdes Belchior Pontes: Presidency of Instituto Camões

-She returned to Portugal in 1966, where she was an advisor to the board of the Instituto de Alta Cultura, present-day Instituto Camões, for four years.
-Later, between 1970 and 1973, she was president.
+She returned to Portugal in 1966, where she was first advisor to the board and later President (1970-1973) of Instituto Camões, formerly Instituto de Alta Cultura.
 During this time, she was made Full Professor at the University of Porto where she created the Department of Roman Philology at the Faculty of Arts of the University of Porto.
 In 1996, the university granted her an honoris causa doctorate.

 Co-founder of Nova University Lisbon

 Also at this time, she was a member of the Founding Council of the Universidade Nova de Lisboa alongside Eduardo Lourenço and Luciana Stegagno Picchio, between 1973 and 1975, forming part of the cultural inner circle at the time in Portugal.
+She was a member of the Fulbright Commission, overseeing the administration of the Fulbright Program in 1974.
 Alongside Malaca Casteleiro, Lindley Cintra and Fernando Cristóvão, Maria de Lourdes formed part of the Commission responsible for creating the new Portuguese Language Orthographic Agreement of 1990.
 Years later, in May 1998, the university awarded her the honoris causa doctorate.